Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation: Related Works

 \subsection{Single-Image Super-Resolution}

 Single-Image Super-Resolution, also referred to as super-sampling or image restoration, aims at reconstructing a high-resolution (HR) image starting from a single low-resolution (LR) input image, trying to preserve details and the information conceived by the image.
-Therefore SISR, together with image denoising, is an ill-posed underdetermined inverse problem, since a multiplicity of possible solutions exist given an input low-resolution image.
+Therefore SISR, together with image denoising, is an ill-posed underdetermined inverse problem since a multiplicity of possible solutions exist given an input low-resolution image.
 Recently, learning-based methods have rapidly reached state-of-the-art performance and are universally recognized as the most popular approach for Super-Resolution.
 Such approaches rely on learning common patterns from multiple LR-HR pairs in a supervised fashion.
-SRCNN \cite{dong2015image} was the first example of a CNN applied to single-image super-resolution in literature and it has been followed by multiple methods applying standard deep learning methodologies to SISR, such as residual learning \cite{kim2016accurate, lim2017enhanced}, dense connections \cite{zhang2018residual}, residual feature distillation \cite{liu2020residual}, attention \cite{zhang2018image, dai2019second, niu2020single}, self-attention, and transformers \cite{cao2021video, chen2021pre, liang2021swinir}.
+SRCNN \cite{dong2015image} was the first example of a CNN applied to single-image super-resolution in literature.
+It has been followed by multiple methods applying standard deep learning methodologies to SISR, such as residual learning \cite{kim2016accurate, lim2017enhanced}, dense connections \cite{zhang2018residual}, residual feature distillation \cite{liu2020residual}, attention \cite{zhang2018image, dai2019second, niu2020single}, self-attention, and transformers \cite{cao2021video, chen2021pre, liang2021swinir}.
 All these works focus on content-based SR, in which the objective is to reconstruct an image with high pixel fidelity, and the training is based on a content loss, such as mean square error or mean absolute error.

 In parallel, other works proposed Generative Adversarial Networks (GAN) \cite{goodfellow2014generative} for SISR to aim at reconstructing visually pleasing images.
-In this case the focus is not on pixel values, but on perceptual indexes that try to reflect how humans perceive image quality.
-This is usually implemented using perceptual losses together with adversarial training and is referred to as visual-based SR. SRGAN \cite{ledig2017photo} first proposed an adversarial training and was later followed by other works \cite{lim2017enhanced, fu2020autogan, wang2021real-esrgan}.
-Having in mind robotic image transmission as a target application, in this work we particularly focus on visual-based SR, with the aim of reconstructing visually pleasing images to be used by human operators for real-time teleoperation and monitoring.
+In this case, the focus is not on pixel values but perceptual indexes that try to reflect how humans perceive image quality.
+This is usually implemented using perceptual losses and adversarial training and is referred to as visual-based SR. SRGAN \cite{ledig2017photo} first proposed adversarial training and was later followed by other works \cite{lim2017enhanced, fu2020autogan, wang2021real-esrgan}.
+With robotic image transmission as a target application in mind, in this work, we particularly focus on visual-based SR, aiming to reconstruct visually pleasing images to be used by human operators for real-time teleoperation and monitoring.